jtwleung/Final-Project-ER-Wait-Times/README.md

 See files [`erwait_model_logit.ipynb`](src/erwait_model_logit.ipynb), [`erwait_model_randomforestclassifier.ipynb`](src/erwait_model_randomforestclassifier.ipynb) and [`erwait_model_xgboost.ipynb`](src/erwait_model_xgboost.ipynb).

-The very best classifier was an XGBoostClassifier built with GridSearchCV, using a SMOTE and RandomUnderSampler approach to deal with class imbalance, and with the 'hour' and 'weekofyear' X variables `Label Encoded` and the remainder of the categorical features one-hot encoded.
+The very best classifier was an XGBoostClassifier built with GridSearchCV, using a SMOTE and RandomUnderSampler approach to deal with class imbalance, and with the `hour` and `weekofyear` X variables `Label Encoded` and the remainder of the categorical features one-hot encoded.

 The evaluation of all models is in [`erwait_evaluation_all_models.ipynb`](src/erwait_evaluation_all_models.ipynb).